 To use BitLocker Management to encrypt hard drives, you first need encryption certificates.
 DriveLock requires these certificates for both encryption and recovery (to provide the recovery key and for a possible emergency logon).

-DriveLock automatically adds the encryption certificates to the Windows Certificate Store where it also stores the passwords.
+DriveLock automatically inserts the encryption certificates into the Windows certificate store.